project-anacapa/course-github-org-tool/README.md

 You'll be asked for the name of your application.
 You'll then be asked for the values of the environment variables.
 Here's how to get them:

+* OMNIAUTH_STRATEGY will be one of `github` or `github_enterprise`.
+This corresponds to whether you are using `github.com` (choosing `github`) or a custom enterprise github instance (choosing `github_enterprise`)
+  * If you choose `github_enterprise`, you should also set the GIT_PROVIDER_URL to be the domain name of your enterprise github instance
+    * For example, this might be `github.DOMAIN.com` (in our case, `github.ucsb.edu`)
 * OMNIAUTH_PROVIDER_KEY and OMNIAUTH_PROVIDER_SECRET correspond to the "Github OAuth Client Id" and "Github OAuth Client Secret".
 These allow the application to authenticate to Github.
     These can be associated with a github user, or with a github organization.
 Set these up here, for example: <https://github.com/settings/applications/new>

     You'll be asked for these pieces of information

     * `Application name`: Something like: `ucsb-cs16-w17-signup`

         You can enter anything you like, but you should choose something that will be meaningful to the students enrolling in your course.
 They'll be asked whether they trust this application with their github credentials.

     * Homepage URL: This should be `https://appname.herokuapp.com` (e.g. `https://ucsb-cs16-w17-signup.herokuapp.com`, not
         literally `appname`.)

     * Application description: Optional, but here you could put something like "Registration for github accounts for Prof. Smith's CS123 Course at Narnia University."

     * Authorization callback URL: Should be: `https://<<your-url>>/auth/github/callback`, where `<<your-url>>` is, for example, `ucsb-cs16-w17-signup.herokuapp.com`.
 It is important to get this exact, or the OAuth signin will not work properly.

     Once you enter all of this, you'll get back a Github-Client-Id, and a Github-Client-Secret.
 Copy these values in for OMNIAUTH_PROVIDER_KEY and OMNIAUTH_PROVIDER_SECRET.

 * MACHINE_USER_NAME  This is the userid of a github "machine user" as explained
     here:     <https://developer.github.com/guides/managing-deploy-keys/#machine-users>.
     This user is the the user that acts on behalf of the application.
 One of the first steps in application setup is to give this "machine user" owner access to the organization so that it can add students to the organization on behalf of the instructor (this allows us to limit the scope of what the application has access to---only a single organization rather than everything the instructor's account could potentially do.)

     To set one of these up, simply log out of github, and create a brand new github user.
 When prompted for an email, you'll find that if you use an email that is already associated with a github account, you'll get an error.
 To get around this, add a tag to your email, as in this example: instead of `jsmith@gmail.com`, use `jsmith+github-mu@gmail.com` or instead of `pconrad@cs.ucsb.edu`, use `pconrad+github-tool@cs.ucsb.edu`.

 * MACHINE_USER_KEY.
 This is a "personal access token" for the machine user.
 While logged in to github "as the machine user", access this item on the settings menu: <https://github.com/settings/tokens>.
 Create a personal access token with the correct scope `(user,admin:org)`.
 Record this value, but be sure it is in a SECURE location (since access to this token confers the power to take any action in github that the machine user is authorized to take.)
 In particular, do not store it in any github repo, or anywhere that it could potentially leak.